syns-platform/contracts/README.md

 yarn build
 ```

 to compile your contracts.
-This will also detect the [Contracts Extensions Docs](https://portal.thirdweb.com/thirdweb-deploy/contract-extensions) detected on your contract.
+This will also detect the [Contracts Extensions Docs](https://portal.thirdweb.com/thirdweb-deploy/contract-extensions) detected on the contract.

 ## Deploying Contracts

-When you're ready to deploy your contracts, just run one of the following command to deploy you're contracts:

 ```bash
 npm run deploy